Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 Even though they are long-lasting, IUDs are not permanent and can easily be removed anytime.

-Safety & Future Pregnancies
+Safety and Future Pregnancies

 Having used an IUD does not affect your ability to get pregnant in the future.
 You should be able to get pregnant soon after having an IUD removed.
 If you are not ready for a pregnancy, it is essential to protect yourself with another form of birth control.